Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. The Issues

-If you read the blog I mentioned above, you will know, that when you are only deploying devices with Autopilot, it’s always smart to block the possibility to enroll personally owned devices.
-Because when blocking the possibility to enroll personal devices you are making sure only corporate devices could be enrolled!
+If you read the blog I mentioned above, you will know that when you use Autopilot, it’s always smart to block the possibility of enrolling personally owned devices.
+By blocking the possibility of enrolling personal devices, you are making sure only corporate devices can be enrolled!

-But the option to edit the policy as I show below, was missing?
+But was the option to edit the policy, as shown below, missing?
 I was like: Huh?
 Did I lose my sight?

 Okay?
-Also no option to edit the existing policy?
-I was curious what else was broken so let’s try to create a new enrollment restriction policy.
+Also, it seems there is no option to edit the existing policy?
+I was curious about what else was broken, so let’s try to create a new enrollment restriction policy.

-As shown above, it’s greyed out?
+As shown above, the “create restriction” is greyed out?
 It’s becoming weird!
 When trying to change or try to create an Enrollment Status Page (ESP) the button to do so is also greyed out.

 Okay…. some weird stuff is going on, that’s for sure!
-First I checked if I had the proper license to do so.
+First, I checked to see if I had the proper license to do so.
 As shown below, the admin user was licensed to use Intune.
 So what’s next?

-After spending a few minutes on google, I found out the MDM authority needs to be configured under Mobile Device Management Authority.
-When this option is not configured, there is no option to create or edit an enrollment restriction policy.
+After spending a few minutes on Google, I discovered that the MDM authority needs to be configured under Mobile Device Management Authority.
+Without this option, creating or editing an enrollment restriction policy is impossible.

 Let’s see what Microsoft has to say about how this needs to be configured.

 But within this tenant, no orange banner was shown.
-And the possibility to configure it, within the Azure Ad portal and opening Intune is obviously gone as this old Intune azure portal is depreciated.
+The possibility of enabling it to be configured within the Entra Portal and open Intune is obviously gone, as this old Portal is depreciated.
+Let’s take a look at some options to fix it

 # Connecten naar msgraph (install-module microsoft.graph.intune)